Waste and Recycling Operational Policy

 Properties where the Council's vehicle fleet cannot access for any reason

-Bags are available for collection from our reception at the Municipal Buildings.
+Refuse / recycling sack can be ordered via main switch board 01205 314 200 or at reception of the Municipal Buildings, West Street, Boston PE21 8QR.
+Please be advised delivery can take up to 7 working days.
 A maximum of 4 blue bags and 4 black bags per collection will be picked up.
 Any bags presented in addition to this, will be considered excessive waste and it will be the responsibility of the householder to dispose of this waste.
 Households using bags will not be able to participate in the paper and card service, further information will be provided on how these households will manage their waste in due course.

 PROCEDURE 5: PRESENTATION OF REFUSE AND RECYCLABLES